Top 5 Best Entry Level Computer Certifications (2017)

 A career in Information Technology is one of the most satisfying and at the same time challenging.
 It is a career option that offers great flexibility, money, and satisfaction.
 Also as the world is getting more and more wired, thanks to computers and Internet, there are more and more people choosing technology to make their life easier and efficient.
 So you'll always be in a job.

 Every business needs IT to effectively conduct their day-to-day operations.
-Information technology professionals can work in varied medium of industries viz.
+Information technology professionals can work in a varied medium of industries viz.
 Retail, Legal, Airlines etc. to name a few of them.

 If you are looking to embark your career in the IT industry then the below list of top entry-level certification could be ideal for you.
-The below certifications can also be taken even if you are a beginner or a complete fresher and have basic computer knowledge, however, with training, practice and understanding of the concepts.
+The below certifications can also be taken even if you are a beginner or a complete fresher and have basic computer knowledge, however, with training, practice, and understanding of the concepts.

 CompTIA (Computing Technology Industry Association) Certifications

 1) CompTIA A +

 Preparing for this certification involves learning computer hardware, troubleshooting, and assembling and re-assembling a computer.